meitalbensinai/AlgoTrainingNoSol/3 - Algo/Algo - Common Ground/README.md

 For Algo guy - Parallel to doing this and team topics, perform the research reports.

-For DS guy - Parallel to doing this, perform one research report.
+For DS guy - Only read through the sections, each one should take at most half a day.
+Finish exercises only by instructor guidelines.

 # Guide